Common Student Loan Mistakes to Avoid

 What we mean: Make sure to first fill out your FAFSA form, even if you think you might not get any money, and go after as many grants and scholarships as you can before you turn to student loans.

 Why: What if someone said, “Hey, you’re so smart, I’m giving you $50,000!”
 That’s what grants, scholarships and financial aid are, essentially.
-Yes, it takes a bit of work to find them, fill out the paperwork and apply.
+Yes, it can take a bit of work to find them, fill out the paperwork and apply.
 But man, what other job would pay $5,000-100,000 just for a couple hours or days of filling out paperwork and writing an essay?
 (Not the one you get after college when you have to pay your loans back, that’s for sure.)
-While financial aid isn’t free money, it will help you manage your education expenses.
+While financial aid isn’t free money, it can help you manage your education expenses.

-How to avoid it: The first step is to fill out a FAFSA form.
+Help to avoid it: The first step is to fill out a FAFSA form.
 You can get started looking for grants and scholarships by using a free service (or two) that helps you search for grants and scholarships, like FastWeb, Scholarships.com, FindTuition.com, ScholarshipExperts.com and Sallie Mae’s The College Answer.

 Already made this mistake?
 You can still get scholarships and grants, even when you’ve already entered school, from small prizes for academic performance, to larger grants and scholarships found through the above search services geared to current students.
-If you secure one or more, use the money you save to pay off your student loan earlier, or see if you can have your scholarship or grant applied directly to your loan.
+If you secure one or more, consider using the money you save to pay off your student loan earlier, or see if you can have your scholarship or grant applied directly to your loan.
 And you can fill out a FAFSA every year you’re enrolled, so you can always apply for the next school year.